akka/akka/akka-docs/rst/java/stream/stages-overview.rst

 watchTermination
 ^^^^^^^^^^^^^^^^
-Materializes to a ``Future`` that will be completed with Done or failed depending whether the upstream of the stage has been completed or failed.
+Materializes to a ``CompletionStage`` that will be completed with Done or failed depending whether the upstream of the stage has been completed or failed.
 The stage otherwise passes through elements unchanged.

 *emits* when input has an element available